EmanElhelaly11/IEEE-Backend-Tasks/Week04.md

       - [El Desoky (videos 19:37)](https://www.youtube.com/playlist?list=PL37D52B7714788190)
 ---
    - Extra Resources for Help
-     - Read and review these [Slides](https://drive.google.com/drive/folders/1zIO5fsdij-1afPkfSJQzTIw8f9SFF8s6?usp=drive_link).
+     - Read and review from these [Slides](https://drive.google.com/drive/folders/1zIO5fsdij-1afPkfSJQzTIw8f9SFF8s6?usp=drive_link).
-     - If you fail to understand anything you can search here: [MaharaTech Course](https://maharatech.gov.eg/course/view.php?id=740)
+     - If you fail to understand anything you can search here: [MaharaTech Course](https://maharatech.gov.eg/course/view.php?id=740).
 ---
 - Task
     - Summarize what you understand from each video in a file and practice everything.